-Please refer to Note 28 of the Consolidated Financial Statements for the carrying values and fair values of the Company's financial assets and liabilities.
+Please refer to Note 28 of the Consolidated Financial Statements for the carrying values and fair values of the Company's liabilities.

 Schedule B. Amounts Receivable from Directors, Officers, Employees, Related Parties and Principal Stockholders (Other related parties) As of December 31, 2022